You may be somewhat familiar with the concept of the Human Needs through Abraham Maslow’s ‘Hierarchy of Needs’.

 Needs indicate what we experience as lack.
 Your strongest needs represent what you feel is most missing, and those needs will define your behavior, your choices and your expectations.

-In this, strong needs will likely represent what you experienced as most lacking in your childhood, and they run as a theme throughout your life.
-If, for example, you experienced abandonment or little or no love and connection as a small child, that deprivation could express itself in a understandable need for acknowledgment, acceptance, belonging and love.
+In this, strong needs can represent what you found most lacking in your childhood, and they run as a theme throughout your life.
+If, for example, you experienced abandonment or little or no love and connection as a small child, that deprivation could express itself in an understandable need for acknowledgment, acceptance, belonging and love.
 This need then translates into a certain behavior and as an expectation regarding relationships, or with regard to a social group you join and so forth.

-Now, by stepping into any relationship out of strong needs, be it a personal relationship or a professional one, puts that relationship under pressure of the expectations you impose on it.
-Maybe for some time the relationship can answer those needs, or so it seems, but when the pressure continues, that one-sidedness will become detrimental.
-Then a crisis develops.
+Now, by stepping into a personal relationship or a professional relationship out of strong needs, puts that relationship under pressure of the expectations you impose on it.
+Maybe for some time the relationship can answer those needs, or so it seems, but when the pressure continues, that one-sidedness will become detrimental and the relationship suffers.

 And yet this may well be the very thing that is necessary to break the pattern and for you to develop emotional freedom.